joamatab/PyOptMat/README.md

 [4] A. Vial, A.-S. Grimault, D. Macı́as, D. Barchiesi, and M. L. D. L. Chapelle,
     Phys.
 Rev. B 71, 085416 (2005).

-The parameters of the dielectric function for Alminium are derived by fitting the data shown in [5], [6] and [7], refering to the parameters used in [8].
+The parameters of the dielectric function for Aluminium are derived by fitting the data shown in [5], [6] and [7], refering to the parameters used in [8].

 [5] A. D. Raki\'{c}, A. B. Djuri\v{s}ic, J. M. Elazar, and M. L. Majewski,